Integrating Kubernetes into Traditional Infrastructure with HA Egress Gateway

 High Availability and Health Checks

-HA Egress Gateway Example Walk-through
+HA Egress Gateway walk-through

 Setup